chuckcscccl/rustlr/chapter1.md

 such as `'a'`.
 It also has the option of returning newline and whitespaces (with count) as tokens.
 It returns the starting line and column numbers of each recognized token.
-But is not intended to be the best tokenizer for every situation.
+But it is not intended to be the best tokenizer for every parser.
 It is not the most efficient (not DFA-based like Lex or Flex) although reasonably fast, and makes "zero-copy" of the source.
 The variety of tokens recognized is limited to [RawTokens][rtk].
 For example, it